Important Tips For Egypt Travelers

 The two-pronged type of wall plug is the most common.
 The voltage is 220 volts and the frequency is 50 cycles per second.
 Be warned that charging your camera or phone on a sleeper train is not recommended since the electricity is unstable and may cause harm to your gadgets.
 However, if you have the correct charger, you may charge it in your tour bus or van.

-Pharmacies: Open from 10:00 a.m. to 12:00 a.m., only a few of them are open 24 hours, notably those on important streets and in congested neighborhoods.
+Pharmacies are open from 10:00 a.m. to 12:00 a.m.
+A few are open 24 hours.
+You can find these on major streets and in busy areas.

 Call Emergency: